Deathfireofdoom/robot-vacuum/readme.md

 Things like interaction with databases, or other external systems, should of course be mocked.
 Therefore I implemented the `mock_transaction_scope`.

 I am running the test in a dockerfile so you dont have too, but if you want to run them yourself make sure to install the `test-requirements.txt` since I do pytest.

+# GitHub workflow
+Added a simple ci/cd pipeline to test, build and push the image to a ghcr.io.

+I did not bother adding complex rules on only building/pushing when merging into main, but that would of course needed to be implemented in real life, with branch protecting rules etc.